Why Use This

 or evaluating Exa as a replacement for traditional search APIs.

-Trigger with phrases like "migrate to exa", "switch to exa", "replace google search with exa",
+Trigger with phrases like "migrate to exa", "switch to exa", "replace google search

 "exa vs tavily", "exa migration", "move to exa".